-“This passionate adventure is dedicated to the women who taught me how to cook, influenced and supported my love for all things food”.
+“This website is dedicated to the women who taught me how to cook, influenced and supported my love for all things culinary”.

 My Grandmother, Lucille McNulty, a feisty, silly redhead and product of The Depression, stood apron-clad in her kitchen for years, where she scratch cooked every meal, washed and dried every dish by hand, then did it again for the next meal.
 She never tired, nor did she complain.
 Her feet never hurt, nor did her back.
 She was a cooking machine and it came to her naturally.